 While most changes in the brain that cause dementia are permanent and worsen over time, thinking and memory problems caused by the following conditions may improve when the condition is treated or addressed:

 - Excess use of alcohol.

 Diagnosis of dementia

 There is no one test to determine if someone has dementia.
 Doctors diagnose Alzheimer's and other types of dementia based on a careful medical history, a physical examination, laboratory tests, and the characteristic changes in thinking, day-to-day function and behavior associated with each type.
 Doctors can determine that a person has dementia with a high level of certainty.
 But it's harder to determine the exact type of dementia because the symptoms and brain changes of different dementias can overlap.
 In some cases, a doctor may diagnose "dementia" and not specify a type.
-If this occurs it may be necessary to see a specialist such as a neurologist or gero-psychologist.
+If this occurs, it may be necessary to see a specialist such as a neurologist, psychiatrist, psychologist or geriatrician.

 Learn more: Memory Tests

 Dementia help and support are available

 If you or someone you know has been diagnosed with Alzheimer's or another dementia, you are not alone.
 The Alzheimer's Association is one of the most trusted resources for information, education, referral and support.

 The first survivor of Alzheimer's is out there, but we won't get there without you.